 This studio-based course explores the practice, conventions, and boundaries of contemporary media art and design.
 This can encompass areas as diverse as interactive installation, app design, and the Internet meme.
 Through projects and critical discussion, students engage with the problems and opportunities of digitally driven content creation.
 Fundamental elements of digital production are introduced, including basic properties of image, video, and the global network.
 Further topics as varied as--though not limited to--web production, digital fabrication, interfaces, the glitch, and gaming may be considered.
 Sections will vary based on the instructor's fields of expertise.
 This course meets the general education requirement in the arts.
 This course may not double count for general education requirements and the Media Arts and Design minor.
 However, it is a great way for students to explore a potential interest in these areas.

-Instructor(s): N. Briz, C. Beiersdorfer, C. Mankin Terms Offered: Spring
+Instructor(s): N. Briz, C. Beiersdorfer, C. Mankin, T. Shallow Terms Offered: Spring

 Prerequisite(s): MAAD 26210 Media Art and Design Practice is affiliated with HUMA 16000-16100-16200 Media Aesthetics: Image, Text, Sound I-II-III.
-It is offered in Spring Quarter, simultaneous with the third course in the humanities sequence.
 First-year students satisfying the general education requirement in the humanities will have priority in enrollment for Media Arts and Design Practice.

 ARTV 20002-20003.
 History of International Cinema I: Silent Era; History of International Cinema II: Sound Era to 1960.